pourmand1376/hugopapermod_english/content/posts/2022/guide-to-use-remote-linux-server/index.md

 # create a new env
 conda create -n venv

-# create a new env with specified python version
+# create a new env with specified python version - it is better to always specify python version
 conda create -n venv python=3.8

 # to activate the env
 conda activate venv

+conda remove -n venv --all # to remove an enviroment
 ```

 Now for package installation, you can use both `conda install` and `pip install`.
 Some people say that you shouldn't use both of them because it may cause problems.
 I just tend to use conda for creating and activating environment.
 Then, installing everything else with `pip` and that works just fine.